sergdemc/dockusketch_task/README.md

 ### Error Handling
 Errors occurring during request processing are captured and logged, providing insights into any issues that may arise during application execution.

-### Contributing
-Contributions to this test app are welcome!
-Feel free to submit pull requests to add new features, improve documentation, or fix any issues.

 ### Linter
 The application uses the Flake8 linter to ensure code quality and consistency.
 To run the linter, run the following command from the root directory: